Your benefits as an Energy Institute member

 I am the Technical Authority for our electrical safety and environmental critical elements (SECE’s).
 My role is contributing towards transitioning to net zero by making sure we use energy efficiently and not unnecessarily.

-Emily Spearman CEng FEI Chartered Energy Engineer, Head of Technology and Methodology in Engineering, bp - Offshore Wind Organisation — London, UK
+Emily Spearman CEng FEI Chartered Energy Engineer, Head of Technology and Methodology in Engineering, bp - Offshore Wind Organisation — London, England

 My inspiration for working in energy